krprzenioslo/Hystrixwiki2/Configuration.md

 <a name="execution.isolation.thread.timeoutInMilliseconds" />
 #### execution.isolation.thread.timeoutInMilliseconds

-This property sets the time in milliseconds after which the calling thread or semaphore will timeout, walk away from the `HystrixCommand.run()` execution, mark the `HystrixCommand` as a TIMEOUT, and perform fallback logic.
+This property sets the time in milliseconds after which the caller will observe a timeout and walk away from the command execution.
+Hystrix marks the `HystrixCommand` as a TIMEOUT, and performs fallback logic.
+Note that there is configuration for turning off timeouts per-command, if that is desired (see command.timeout.enabled).

-If the command is semaphore-isolated rather than thread-isolated it will have a timeout registered on another (`HystrixTimer`) thread, which triggers the timeout flow.
-If the command is thread-isolated, the timeout will be registered on that thread.

 **Note:** Timeouts will fire on `HystrixCommand.queue()`, even if the caller never calls `get()` on the resulting Future.
-Before Hystrix 1.4, only calls to `get()` triggered the timeout mechanism to take effect in such a case.
+Before Hystrix 1.4.0, only calls to `get()` triggered the timeout mechanism to take effect in such a case.

 <table><tbody>
  <tr><th>Default Value</th><td><tt>1000</tt></td></tr>